gammu/gammu/docs/manual/smsd/odbc.rst

 Limitations
 -----------

+Due to limits of the ODBC interface, Gammu can not reliably detect which SQL engine it is connected to.

+In most cases this can be solved by setting :config:option:`SQL` setting to correct dialect.

-Due to limits of the ODBC interface, you might have to tweak SQL queries to work in used SQL server, see :ref:`SQL Queries` for more details.
+If that fails, you can also tweak the SQL queries to work in used SQL server, see :ref:`SQL Queries` for more details.
+Still you should set :config:option:`SQL` to closest matching SQL dialect.

-Partially this can be configured using :config:option:`SQL`.

 Configuration
 -------------